 Summer vacation provides a much-appreciated break from the busy school year.
-But a couple months away from the classroom can also lead to learning loss between grades.
+But a few months away from the classroom can also lead to summer learning loss between grades.

 When comparing fall and spring test scores, it appears that students can lose about 1-2 months' worth of education during the summer break.
-This seems to affect math skills the most but can also affect reading.
+This seems to affect math skills the most but can also lead to summer reading loss.
 The older the child, the more detrimental the summer learning loss.

-Fortunately, there are several things you can do to help prevent summer learning loss in your child.
-The fun part is this doesn't mean forcing your child to do school workbooks every day.
+Fortunately, there are several things you can do for summer learning loss prevention.
+The fun part is that this doesn't mean forcing your child to do school workbooks daily.

 "The most important thing is to engage children's brains in creative activities to offset screentime," Lauer says.
 "We live in a world of screens, and summer is a great opportunity for parents to expose their children to experiences that stimulate thinking and imagination."

 "Develop a family calendar.
 It can help prevent boredom and the unknown," Lauer says.
-"When children know what to expect and have something to look forward to, things run more smoothly in general."
+"When children know what to expect and have something to look forward to, things generally run more smoothly."

 Consider these seven activities to help prevent summer learning loss.